osmandapp/docs/content/osmand/plugins/audio-video-notes.md

 ### Show all notes on the map

-Notes can tell you a story, once displayed on the map: e.g. where to notice signs, which door to open, how to find a way out, an optimal path to go, etc. Once toggled on in the [Configure map](/osmand/map/configure-map-menu) menu, the [Recording layer](/osmand/map/point-layers-on-map#-audio--video-points-android) shows the notes on the map.
+Notes can tell you a story, once displayed on the map: e.g. where to notice signs, which door to open, how to find a way out, an optimal path to go, etc. It is possible to show all notes altogether instead of [one by one](/osmand/plugins/audio-video-notes#show-a-note-on-the-map).

+To show/hide all notes altogether, use the [Recording layer](/osmand/map/point-layers-on-map#-audio--video-points-android).
+Once toggled on in the [Configure map](/osmand/map/configure-map-menu) menu, the Recording layer shows all notes on the map.

 ![No notes on the map](/assets/images/plugins/audio-video-notes/no_notes_on_map.png) ![Notes are on the map](/assets/images/plugins/audio-video-notes/notes_on_map.png)